rmyorston/pdpmake/README.md

 This is an implementation of [POSIX make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html).

+It should build on most modernish Unix-style systems:

+ - It comes with its own makefile, naturally, but if you don't have a `make` binary already the command `cc -o make *.c` should get you started.

-It comes with its own makefile, naturally, and should build on most modernish Unix-style systems.
-(Command line options may not work properly due to differences in how `getopt(3)` is reset.
-Adjust `GETOPT_RESET()` in make.h for your platform, if necessary.)
+ - Command line options may not work properly due to differences in how `getopt(3)` is reset.
+Adjust `GETOPT_RESET()` in make.h for your platform, if necessary.

 The default configuration enables extensions:  some from a future POSIX standard and some that are non-POSIX.
 Generally these extensions are